What is FLAC? The high-def MP3 explained

-In the late 1990s, one of the original portable music file formats -- the MP3 -- was causing quite a bit of bother.
-It had earned itself a reputation as a pirate format, mainly due to the sharing site Napster, which was at the height of its notoriety.
-While MP3 inevitably prevailed, there is a much better choice for high-quality music, and it's gaining in popularity.
+In the late 1990s, one of the original portable music file formats -- the MP3 -- was causing quite a bit of bother mainly due to user's illegal sharing over Napster.
+While MP3 eventually prevailed, there is an even better choice for high-quality music downloads, and it's playable on your favorite device.
+It's even in your music streams.

-Having enjoyed some exposure following the official release of the PonoPlayer and affiliated web store, FLAC is a musical file format that offers bit-perfect copies of CDs but at half the size.
-It is compatible with many phones (including the iPhone -- with an app), portable music players (PMP) including the PonoPlayer, and hi-fi components.
+FLAC (Free Lossless Audio Codec) is a musical file format that offers bit-perfect copies of CDs but at half the size.
+It is compatible with many phones (including the iPhone -- with an app), portable music players (PMP) including the PonoPlayer and hi-fi components.
 FLAC files are available for roughly the same price as the equivalent MP3 in online stores and sound much better.

-To see where FLAC has come from and where it is headed, you only need to look at the history of its "lossy" predecessor, the MP3.
+To see where FLAC has come from and where it is headed, you only need to look at the history of its "lossy" predecessor.
 Though MP3.com was one of the first sites to sell MP3s in 1999, dedicated players like the Rio PMP300 were subject to legal action by record companies.
 Yet when the iPod was released in 2001, it helped to legitimize the format, and today MP3s are now sold by most online music stores.
 (Disclosure: MP3.com no longer sells MP3s and is now owned by CBS Interactive, parent company of CNET.)

 FLAC, ahh-ahhh, it'll save every one of us*

 Until recently, the music format FLAC (Free Lossless Audio Codec) enjoyed a similar "pirates-only" reputation to MP3 because of its lack of Digital Rights Management (DRM), but FLAC has the potential to reach a larger audience than just audiophiles and tech enthusiasts.
-Currently, most record labels are now on board with the format, and consumers can buy lossless music from both major and indie acts for the same price as the iTunes Store.
+Currently, almost every record label is on board with the format, and consumers can buy lossless music from both major and indie acts for the same price as the iTunes Store.

 FLAC first emerged in 2001 as an open-source alternative to other lossless formats emerging at the time.
-These included Apple Lossless (ALAC), Microsoft's WAV (Waveform Audio Format), and WMA Lossless.
+These included Apple Lossless (ALAC), Microsoft's WAV (Waveform Audio Format) and WMA Lossless.
 But these competitive formats do have their disadvantages.
-While ALAC has a loyal following among iPod and iPhone users, it hasn't seen much uptake outside of Apple.
+While ALAC has a loyal following among iPod and iPhone users, it hasn't seen much uptake outside of Apple products.
 The WAV format is also popular, and it's compatible with iOS devices, but its biggest problems are that file sizes are very large, and it can't retain "tag" data -- artist, album name, lyrics, and so on -- in the way the other formats can.
 FLAC, on the other hand, not only supports tags but is also compatible with most music players.
-Apple is the only real holdout here, but there are simple workarounds for iOS and Mac users.
+Apple is the only real holdout here, for while there was talk in 2017 of hardware support in both the iPhone 8 and X nothing has materialized.
+However, there are simple workarounds for iOS and Mac users.

 *With apologies to Queen